jackfsuia/open-m1/README.md

 # open-m1
-A roadmap to reproduce OpenAI o1, Combining PRM RL and a RLHF-like RL to train the model to learn infinite CoT (Chain of Thought).
+A roadmap to reproduce OpenAI o1.
 # A roadmap
 **Step 1: A good base model.** Find a good math base model M0.
 For example, deepseek-math-base.
 The larger it is, the more likely for its emergence of self-backtrack and self-refine abilitis.